Leica MP rangefinder film camera description and user report by Steve Walton

 You don’t need a Leica M but as a pocketable, creative documentary camera it takes some beating.
 The fun factor is unmatched, with a Leica M and just a couple of rolls of Tri-X or Delta 100 and one or two lenses will launch the world of traditional Leica photography.
 Add some basic film processing equipment and a scanner or even go the whole way and return to the darkroom and this suddenly becomes a way of life.
 For the Leica M 35mm film shooter, documenting your surroundings and the transient passage of time and space as others move in and out of it is addictive.
 The getting-your-hands-dirty approach won’t do for those who want the instant gratification of digital photography but film does encourage a little prior consideration and pre-planning your photography.
 Not a bad thing, it’s good to return to one’s roots for those of a certain age or for those who aren’t afraid to try something different.

-There are strong opinions held by many Leica M users who say that one should never, ever sell a Leica lens lest you cast yourself into a wilderness of regrets and despair for being so rash, and to sell a Noctilux is tantamount to a capitol offence.
-Actually, I couldn’t disagree more with any of this.
+There are strong opinions held by many Leica M users who say that one should never, ever, sell a Leica lens lest you cast yourself into a wilderness of regrets and despair for being so rash.
+I couldn’t disagree more with any of this.
 I never have seen the point of doggedly hanging on to equipment that is not going to be used.
+This is the position I once found myself in with my Noctilux.
 The simple fact is I did not use my late version 4 Noctilux often enough to justify owning it.
-It is a heavy, slow, unpredictable pig of a lens which is computed, built and renders in an exquisite way with some unique properties, but it’s just not for me.
-That isn’t to say the lens is impossible, in the right hands it is an amazing optic, but if there was ever a lens that reveals one-dimensional camera ownership, it is the Noctilux.
+It is a heavy, slow, unpredictable oaf of a lens which renders images in an exquisite way with some unique properties, but it’s just not for me.
+That isn’t to say the lens is impossible to use and create with.
+In the right hands that are suited to it’s chatacteristics it is an amazing optic, but if there was ever a lens that reveals one-dimensional camera ownership, then it is the Noctilux.
 It takes no prisoners in so many ways and delights in revealing artistic and technical incompetence, especially obvious on forums within those whose primary raison is rooted firmly in pride of ownership.
 There are others for whom the Noctilux and their personal style of image-making is just incompatible and I’ll include myself amongst them.
 Having accepted that reality, why on earth would I regret the sale?
 I admire anyone who creates good images with a Noctilux in the same way I admire anyone who creates good images with a camera phone or pinhole, they deserve their pedestal.

 When I was made an offer for what I felt was an absurd amount of cash for my Noctilux, it was an easy decision for me to accept the offer.
 The only regret I have about selling mine is in not buying a truck-load of Noctiluxes at the same time I bought it.
 A potential 500% return on the investment in less than five years isn’t a bad deal, but there is no escaping the fact that most f1 Noctiluxes are with their second, third or more owners.
 I suspect for many, a Noctilux is a lens to aspire to and ultimately nice to have until it needs to be liquidated for something more nice or useful.
 What I do know is that the new owner of mine, a wealthy young Russian living in Cyprus, just couldn’t get on with it.
 I doubt he kept it for long.

-I return to my original philosophy that the Leica M, for me, is about peerless compact and discreet precision photographic equipment.
-This could even be linked in some way to my newly rediscovered current preference for considerably smaller print sizes thanpreviously.
-There’s something compelling about small things which demands care and attention in creation and appreciation.
+I return to my original philosophy that the Leica MP rangefinder film camera for myself is about peerless compact and discreet precision photographic equipment.
+This could even be linked in some way to my newly rediscovered current preference for considerably smaller print sizes than I previously made.
+There is often something compelling about small things which demands care and attention in their creation and appreciation.

 Elmarit-M 90mm f2.8